reitermarkus/parallel-systems/a02/ReadMe.md

 To run this exercise, execute `rake a02:e01`.

+For our parallelization strategy we chose to split the number of samples into equal chunks and then reduce the partial results by summing them up.
+We chose this strategy because this seems like an embarrassingly parallel problem.

 ### Results for 8 slots

 | Slots | Samples       | Result     | Time  |